rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 ##Change Log:##

+###2014-07-09###
+- Add to Cart and Checkout; Add Favicon; I fixed the "Checkout" button on the product page.
+This turned out to be a little more troublesome than I had hoped, but eventually I got it working.
+It adds the product to the cart and directs right to checkout.
+I'm going to do a push now, so this will include the favicon. noted in the README.
+I have to sync from the server as well.
+- The first thing from the list I looked into was the favicon.
+I made a quick one, we'll have to look into this more, but i made a couple fixes, and this shouldn't be much trouble.
+I have to sync with the server.
+But i'll be doing a push later anyway.
+- I started today by creating a list of requirements for when we go live.
+I have included two sections, one for fixes, and one for configurations.
+Much of the configurations will need to be done on staging, but like facebook for example, some of that can be done now; I quickly added a facebook app icon after making this list.
+But the fixes are things I need to work on before launch.
+So After the list, I started with that.

 ###2014-07-08###
 - Added General Facebook Meta; Include Rich Snippets; So I've added the facebook meta for general pages (not just products), as discussed below, we will re-visit rich snippets after launch.
 I'll just include the previous note in the message.
 But I am going to do a database backup as well, as things have changed on the database and I would like to do once since the upgrade.